 John, a gay Illinois small town cop moves to Los Angeles, hoping to fit into a place more welcoming of his sexuality.
 He soon discovers the "circuit," where he meets an insecure hustler, who draws John into drug abuse and illicit sex.

 Robert Altman's jazz-scored film explores themes of love, crime, race, and politics in 1930s Kansas City.
 When Blondie O'Hara's husband, a petty thief, is captured by Seldom Seen and held ...
 See full summary »

 Mockumentary look at Playgirl Magazine centerfold and 1992 Man of the Year, Dirk Shafer, who kept it a secret from the magazine that he is gay.
 Most of the film is a fictionalized retelling of Dirk's decision to send a photograph to Playgirl, his selection as a centerfold and then Man of the Year, his many TV interviews, his friend Vivian Paxton posing as his beard, and the pressures from his live-in lover to come out of the closet.
 Interspersed with this chronological narrative are a black and white look at an evening Dirk spends with Angela Lucassey, a woman from Reno who wins Playgirl's national contest to have a date with Dirk, and an interview with a stripper who tracks Dirk down.
 Written by

-Used by permission of Dog Dream Music
+Used by permission of EMI Grove Park Music, Inc.

-Performed by The Story
+Performed by Moonstone

-Courtesy of Electra Entertainment
+Courtesy of Nightmare Records

 9 of 10 people found this review helpful.